-Version: 2.1

-Published on: 7 June 2024

-Effective from: 1 July 2024
+Version: 2.2Published on: 6 September 2024Effective from: 1 October 2024

-In this version of the Guideline, the Employability Skills Training and Performance Chapters have been amended and links have been fixed throughout the document.
+In this version of the Guideline, links have been fixed throughout the document and the Employability Skills Training Chapter has been updated.

 A full version history of this Guideline can be found on the Archived Guidelines page on the Provider Portal.